Biology (BIOL)

 BIOL 121 HUMAN BIOLOGY2 Credits

-An introductory study of the structure and function of the human body.
+An introductory study of the structure and processes of the human body.

 Co-requisites: BIOL 121L